oVirt/ovirt-site/source/feature/sr-iov.html.md

 ### Open issues

-*   sriov_numvfs
-    -   how should the sriov_numvfs update be sent to the vdsm?
-        -   on the setupNetworks verb (by adding a nics dictionary to the setup networks parameters).
-        -   on a new verb- updateSriovNumVfs.
-            -   will it be possible to update the num of VFs on a PF that is used by the management network?
+*   Duplication of marking the vnic as passthrough.
+The profile should be marked as passthrough and the vnic type should be "pci-passthrough"
+    -   Advantages
+        -   it makes it easy is to extend the property to- "nice to have passthrough" and "passthrough mandatory"
+        -   validating that the profile doesn't contain "qos" and "port-mirroring" is done when creating/editing the profile and not just when getting to the vnic.
+    -   Disadvantages
+        -   Duplication
+        -   Extra validation would be needed to make sure the propties are in sync (vnic with 'pci-passthough type' can have just 'passthrough' profile attached).
 *   Is applying MTU on VF supported by libvirt?
-*   Is linking/unlinking of VF (ataached via pci-passthrough to an VM) is possible?
-*   Setup networks gui- which option to choose 1 (editing sr-iov config of a nic on edit nic dialog) or 2 (tabed setup networks dialog)?
-*   migration with pci-passthrough (Nir- in the first stage- can it be block for pci passthrough and just support for macvtap?)
+*   results from the performance team
+    -   compare cpu (macvtap vs tap + bridge vs vf)
+    -   compare team bond w/ passtrhough + virtio vs vf
+*   migration
     -   instead of blocking migration in case the vm has pci-passthrough vnics, this marking can be tuned by the admin.
         -   if the admin requests migration despite the pci-passthrough type, Vdsm can auto-unplug the PCI device before migration, and plug it back on the destination.
         -   that would allow some kind of migration to guests that are willing to see a PCI device disappear and re-appear.
+*   persisting num of vfs
+    -   Engine-side persistence.
+        -   Pro: hosts stays stupid.
+If we could, we'd like to see all network (apart of mgmt) persisted in Engine.
+        -   Con: restoring VFs would come after on-host network.
+No host IPs can be set on a VFs.
+VFs are to be dedicated to VMs.
+        -   Con: We may have users with already-defined host networks on VFs
+    -   systemd/udev persistence
+        -   Pro: helps other RHEL users, potentially
+        -   Con: would take a while
+    -   place an ad-hoc udev rule
+        -   Con: need to understand <https://communities.intel.com/message/142770>
+    -   /var/lib/vdsm/sriov/pf/max_vfs persistence
+        -   Pro: can be applied before network service starts
+    -   User-controlled persistence:
+        -   Pro: easy life for devel
+        -   Con: tough luck for ovirt-node users
 *   should free/non-free VFs be reported by the vdsm on getVdsCaps?
-    -   today just free VFs are reported.
+    -   today just non-free (with mac or ip) VFs are reported.
 It is ok we'll have some kind of regression when stop reporting the VFs at all?
     -   is it ok we won't have the possibility to configure regular networks on VFs via setup networks?
         -   it also means we won't have the possibility to configure management/display/migration networks on VFs.
 *   VM QoS
-    -   virtio
-        -   can the regular vm qos can be applied on the vnic?
-            -   If not a bugzilla should be opend to libvirt.
-    -   pci-passthrough
-        -   ip link has vlan-qos and tx rate for VFs.
+    -   -   ip link has vlan-qos and tx rate for VFs.
 Does it really work?

 *   port mirroring (Nir- Should we care about this in the first stage?)
     -   is it relevant in case of VFs (virtio or pci-passthrough)?
 *   Does all the VM's OSs supported by oVirt have driver to support SR-IOV?
 *   IOMMU
     -   is it mandatory for SR-IOV to be supported on a host?
-    -   how dows IOMMU groups effect scheduling?
+    -   how does IOMMU groups effect scheduling?
 *   thinking of common UI to this a hostdev_passthrough feature.
-*   should new verbs for hotPlug/UnplogHostDev should be indroduced or the regular verbs can be used to this purpose?
+*   should new verbs for hotPlug/UnplugHostDev be indroduced or the regular verbs can be used to this purpose?

 ### Notes